aspose-words/Aspose.Words-Products/words/net/conversion/doc-to-pdf/_index.md

 {{% /blocks/products/pf/agp/text %}}

-1. Include the namespace Aspose.Words in your class file
+1. Include the namespace in your class file
 1. Create instance of Document class with input DOC file path location
 1. Call the Save method with output PDF file path location & SaveFormat.Pdf as parameters
 1. Save source code file, build and run the code.